ProgradeDV/open-feed-reader/README.md

 # open-feed-reader
-an open source rss feed website for those who want to host their own
+An open source rss feed website for those who want to host their own

 # update feeds command